 Carefulness is the decision-making aspect of Conscientiousness.
 To what extent do you feel the need to get things right?
 The scale goes from Spontaneous to Careful.
 People who are Spontaneous are happy to make decisions and act on impulse.
 People who are Careful put a lot of deliberation and preparation on decisions.

 Orderliness is a narrow trait within Conscientiousness.
 How important is it for you to keep things in order?
-The scale goes from Messy to Organized.
-People who are Messy prefer unstructured approaches while people who are Organized like order and structure.
+The scale goes from Unstructured to Organized.
+People who are Unstructured prefer unstructured approaches while people who are Organized like order and structure.

 Openness to experience:

 Curiosity covers the rational, intellectual aspect of Openness.
-How interested are you in theoretical or philosophical discussions, for example?
+How interested are you in theoretical or philosophical discussions?
 The scale goes from Down-to-earth to Curious.
 People who are Down-to-earth are generally not interested in abstract topics while people who are Curious enjoy intellectual challenges and theoretical discussions.

 Aesthetic orientation covers the emotional aspect of Openness.
 How interested are you in experiences of beauty and being swept away by the moment?
 The scale goes from Concrete to Artistic.
 People who are Concrete perceive the world without beautifying or fantasizing.
 People who are Artistic appreciate beauty, in everyday life as well as in art, music poetry or literature.

-Assertiveness is a facet that concerns your 'weight' when interacting with others.
+Assertiveness is a facet that concerns your level of confidence in stating opinions and taking charge.
 To what extent are you the person who leads conversations or group activities?
 The scale goes from Accommodative to Assertive.
 People who are Accommodative let others take the lead and keep their opinions to themselves.
 People who are Assertive take charge and make their opinions heard.

 Sociability concerns your need for social interaction with others.
 How much do you enjoy spending time among other people?
 The scale goes from Solitary to Sociable.
 People who are Solitary like to be alone and can be perceived as quiet or socially withdrawn.
 People who are Sociable like to be among other people and can be perceived as socially outgoing.